GeorgeWebber/georgewebber.github.io/_pages/about.md

 I am a third-year PhD researcher working on generative deep learning and medical image reconstruction.
 Currently, I study at King's College London, UK, where I am supervised by Prof. Andrew Reader.

-Before my PhD, I studied Mathematics and Computer Science at the University of Oxford, graduating with a double first in my Integrated Master's degree.
+Before my PhD, I read Mathematics and Computer Science at the University of Oxford, graduating with a First-Class Integrated Master's degree.

 <!-- My personal interests include tennis, running, playing piano and saxophone. -->